Non-integrability of the axisymmetric Bianchi IX cosmological model via Differential Galois Theory: Computation of the variational equations

 For suitability we reordered the basis of solutions of Eq. \eqref{eq:foave} to obtain as basis of solutions of Eq. \eqref{eq2o} the set conformed by $\eta_1(x)=\widehat{\psi}_4(x)-\widehat{\zeta}_4(x)=\frac{3}{2}\widehat{\psi}_4(x)$ and $\eta_2(x)=\widehat{\psi}_3(x)-\widehat{\zeta}_3(x)=\frac{3}{2}\widehat{\psi}_3(x)$ in Eq. \eqref{eq:sed2o}.
 Now, the solutions of Eq. \eqref{eq:ggen} are given by the expression which is given as follows:

 Now we are interested in the obtaining of the identity connected component of the Galois group for Eq. \eqref{eq:ggen} to apply Theorem \ref{tmora1}, see \ref{sec:DGT} for details and theoretical background.
 We recall that the differential field for Eq. \eqref{eq:ggen} is $K=\mathbb{C}(x)$ and the corresponding Picard Vessiot extension is $L_1=K( \xi_1(x),\xi_1'(x))$.
 We observe that the logarithmic derivatives of the solutions are algebraic functions, therefore the differential Galois Group $G_1:=G(L_1/K)$ of $VE_1$ is not a connected group.
 We denote by $\overline{K}$ the algebraic functions over $K$, contained in the Picard-Vessiot $L_1$.
-Therefore, the connected identity component of the differential Galois group, i.e., $(G_1)^0=G(L_1/\overline{K})$.
-Now, to compute the Galois group $G(L_1/\overline{K})$ we start Writing Eq. \eqref{eq:ggen} as a linear differential system, thus we obtain
+Therefore, the differential Galois group over $L_1/\overline{K}$ is a connected group, i.e., $(G_1)^0=G(L_1/\overline{K})$.
+Now, to compute the Galois group $G(L_1/\overline{K})$ we start writing Eq. \eqref{eq:ggen} as a linear differential system, thus we obtain

 The fundamental matrix of Eq. \eqref{eq:fvsys} is

 We compute the action of the Galois Group $G(L_1/\overline{K})$ over the fundamental matrix \eqref{eq:fmfve}, therefore $\sigma$, element of $G(L_1/\overline{K})$, satisfies Since $(\mathbb{G}_m,\cdot)$ is isomorphic to the multiplicative group $(\mathbb{C}^*,\cdot)$, we conclude that $G(L_1/\overline{K})$ is an abelian group.
 We recall that a Picard-Vessiot extension is purely transcendental if and only if its Galois group is connected, see \ref{sec:DGT}.
 For the interested reader, in \ref{sec:kovacic} we present in detailed way the solutions and Galois group $G_1=G(L_1/K)$, with $K=\mathbb{C}(x)$, by the direct application of Kovacic Algorithm.\\